dave45678/ProgrammingFundamentals/github_pages.md

 Prerequisite: you should have multiple GitHub repositories already.
 If not, go back and create them.
 If you have a linkedIn repository or blog or other sites you wish to link from this site then you can.
 If you have an existing domain (or want to register a new domain) then you can add links to that as well.
-I'll show you how to
+Finally, I'll show you how to map your custom domain to the GitHub Pages site.

+GitHub Pages sites are publicly available on the internet.
+Even if their repositories are private.
+Sensitive data in your Page repository may be visible.

 We will be creating this solution with GitHub, Prose, JavaScript, HTML, BootStrap, Gravatar,

 ####Organize your existing GitHub repositories
-This page will only show repositories that have a description.
+This page will show repositories that have a description.
 So if you have a repository you don't want included then don't include a description.
 This page will display the repository name, the language and the description.

-###Create a GitHub repository
+###Create a GitHub Pages repository
- f
+Head over to GitHub and create a new repository named username.github.io, where username is your username on GitHub.

+If the first part of the repository doesn’t exactly match your username, it won’t work, so make sure to get it right.

 ###Create a Readme.md file